henrynvn09/chop-recipes-web/how-get-mongodb-api.md

 REFRESH_SECRET = "jwt-refresh-token-secret-key"
 ```

-side note:`jwt-access-token-secret-key` is a string, it's not a token
+Side note:`jwt-access-token-secret-key` is a string, it's not a token and it could be anything as long it is not null

 For example:
 ```